 If you object to a party in the case inspecting or copying the documents or things you have produced, you will also need to attend ACAT on the return date to explain your objection.

-If you object to giving evidence, you need to attend ACAT at the time and date stated in the subpoena, at which time you can explain your objection.
-You may be represented when you come to ACAT.
+If you object to giving evidence, you need to attend ACAT at the time and date stated in the subpoena and explain your objection.

-If you are going to object, it is useful to tell ACAT and the parties in the case before you attend ACAT.
+If you are going to object, tell ACAT and the parties in the case before you attend ACAT.
 You should set out:

 - your name and contact details